redpesk-core/afb-app-manager/doc/afm-user-daemon.md

 The signature of any member of the interface is ***string -> string*** for ***JSON -> JSON***.

 This is the normal case.
-In case of error, the current implmentation returns a dbus error that is a string.
+In case of error, the current implementation returns a dbus error as a string.

-Here is an example that use *dbus-send* to query data on installed applications.
+Here an example using *dbus-send* to query data on installed applications.

     dbus-send --session --print-reply \